rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 To save the return of a task and to be able to access it later, you have to use the keyword `register` inside the task itself.

-Use of a stored variable :
+Use of a stored variable:

 ```
 - name: /home content